 A few others if you count the human/ Bosmer couple in Anvil and the Fo'c'sle.

-Glenroy the Blade, also met in the prologue, may also count.
-He is very distrustful and rude of the player and at one point suggests killing you just in case you are working with the assassins.
-To be fair to him, though, he does warm slightly up to you if you prove yourself useful and he is pretty justified in being suspicious of some random prisoner.
+Glenroy the Blade, also met in the prologue.
+He's very distrustful and rude of the player and at one point suggests killing you just in case you are working with the assassins.

 Alval Uvani, who brushes off every attempt to speak with him by saying: "I have no time for your pathetic attempts at small talk.
 Now walk away, before I get nasty!"

-The entire skooma-dealing Orum gang in Cheydinhal except Borba.
+The entire skooma-dealing Orum gang in Cheydinhal save for Borba.

 M'raaj-Dar, the Khajiit merchant in the Cheydinhal Dark Brotherhood sanctuary is extremely rude and hostile torwards the player... but he apologizes torwards you just in time for the mission that demands that you kill him.